Estimating a Directed Tree for Extremes: Data description

 \subsection{The Upper Danube network}

-The Danube network data consist of measurements collected at $d=31$ gauging stations over 50 years from 1960 to 2009 by the Bavarian Environmental Agency (\url{http:www.gkd.bayern.de}).
+The Danube network data consist of measurements collected at $d=31$ gauging stations over 50 years from 1960 to 2009 by the Bavarian Environmental Agency (\url{http:www.gkd.bayern.de}); see Figure~\ref{fig:danube-true}.
 Preprocessing the data, \cite{asadi2015} first take daily mean values in each time series.
-The idea is then to find non-overlapping time windows of $p$ days, centered around the observation of maximal rank across all series.
+Their idea is to find non-overlapping time windows of $p$ days, centered around the observation of maximal rank across all time series.
 For the Danube, the authors choose $p=9$ days ($\pm 4$ days around the observation of maximal rank).
 For each time series, they then take the maximum within the given time window, delete the data of this window, and proceed until no window of $p$ consecutive days remains.
-In order to reduce temporal non-stationarities and the effect of snow melt, only the months June, July and August are considered.
-This results in $n=428$ observations from a $d=31$-dimensional random vector whose $i$-th entry corresponds to the maximum water discharge at the $i$-th station, observed within a 9-day window where at least one station witnessed a large discharge value; these observations are assumed to be independent.
+In order to reduce temporal non-stationarity, in particular, the effect of snow melt, only the months June, July and August are considered.
+This results in $n=428$ observations from a $31$-dimensional random vector whose $i$-th entry corresponds to the maximum water discharge at the $i$-th station, observed within a 9-day window, where at least one station witnessed a large discharge value; these observations are assumed to be independent.